ion-bueno/network-analysis/README.md

 # Network analysis of Wikipedia Norms

-Analysis of a network composed by Wikipedia Norm (see **Wikipedia norms - paper** for more information).
+Analysis of a network composed by Wikipedia Norm (see **Wikipedia norms - paper.pdf** for more information).
 There are two parts:

 * Metrics and model: main statistics and create new graphs synthetically based on different network models.
 Mention there is also a part of detection and visualization of possible communities using Gephi, a work which continues in next part.